particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-eval-board.md

 particle compile p2 . --target 3.2.1-p2.3 --saveTo firmware.bin
 ```

-Note that you must specify a target system version when building for the P2.
+Note that you must specify a target Device OS version when building for the P2.
 If an upgrade of Device OS is required, it will be updated OTA.

 ### Using the Web IDE